-To understand the purpose of a Master's Thesis, a concise understanding of the term 'thesis' is important.
-A thesis is defined as a proposition or argument established by an author and supported by literature and evidence.
-Consequently, a Master's Thesis is an academic document that clearly and consistently captures a student's collective proposition or set of arguments that improve understanding of a significant established problem.
-The process of writing a thesis provides an opportunity for students to independently focus on a complex and important problem under the supervision of a chosen supervisor.
-The process of writing the thesis also allows students to learn to carry out effective and competent primary research that integrates theory with practice.
-It also equips students with preliminary training and skill in executing critical review of appropriate literature in ways that generate consistent analysis and arguments around a particular problem of interest.
-In specificity, the 2024-2027 Study Guide for the Social Exclusion Master's programme outlines the learning objectives for the Master's Thesis Course as follows: a) After completing the course, students are able to Identify high quality standards in published research and academic writing b) map a field of study to identify gaps as opportunities for further research c) demonstrate mastery of a selected research topic d) produce a high quality research Master's thesis Oral presentation of the research process and research results, e) provide informed feedback on other research theses from their peers.
-The students are also expected to acquire transferable skills at the end of the Master's Thesis project which include research, critical thinking, public speaking, follow through/ability to complete tasks and getting things done.
-The next section describes the procedures involved in completing a Master's Thesis in the Master's Degree programme in Social Exclusion in more detail.
+To understand the purpose of a Master's Thesis, a concise understanding of the term 'thesis' is essential.
+A thesis is a proposition or argument established by an author and supported by literature and evidence.
+Consequently, a Master's Thesis is an academic document that clearly and consistently captures a student's collective proposition or argument set that improves understanding of a significant established problem.
+Writing a thesis allows students to independently focus on a complex and vital problem under the supervision of a chosen supervisor.
+Writing the thesis will also enable students to learn to carry out effective and competent primary research that integrates theory with practice.
+It also equips students with preliminary training and skills in executing critical reviews of appropriate literature in ways that generate consistent analysis and arguments around a particular problem of interest.
+Specifically, the 2024-2027 Study Guide for the Social Exclusion Master's programme outlines the learning objectives for the Master's Thesis Course as follows: a) After completing the course, students can Identify highquality standards in published research and academic writing, b) map a field of study to identify gaps as opportunities for further research, c) demonstrate mastery of a selected research topic, d) produce a high-quality research Master's thesis Oral presentation of the research process and research results, e) provide informed feedback on other research theses from their peers.
+The students are also expected to acquire transferable skills at the end of the Master's Thesis project, which includes research, critical thinking, public speaking, follow through/ability to complete tasks and getting things done.
+The following section describes the procedures for completing a Master's Thesis in the Master's Degree programme in Social Exclusion.